 Imagining Justice in Baltimore City-Wide Conversations

 In this multi-year initiative, the ICJS brings together Jewish, Christian and Muslim perspectives joining the public conversation about justice and healing in Baltimore.
-Click here for more information about our 2020 IJB program which will be focused around the issue of water justice.
+Learn more about our 2020 IJB program which focused on the issue of water justice.

 Resources and Reflections for Justice

 Part of the premise of our Justice Leaders initiative is that when civic leaders engage in interreligious dialogue and learning, new ideas can emerge and cross-tradition discoveries can occur.
-Click here for reflections and insights for justice and civic leaders in Baltimore and beyond.
+Check out our collection of reflections and insights for justice and civic leaders in Baltimore and beyond.